janklab/MatlabProjectTemplate/README.md

 * Run `init_project_from_template.sh`
 * Edit `.editorconfig` to reflect your preferred code style
 * Edit `<myproject>.prj.in` and put in all your contact and descriptive info and other stuff

+And then:

 * Edit the files in `doc-project` to reflect your plans
 * Put your main Matlab source code in `Mcode/`
 * Put your example scripts in `examples/`
 * Hack away!

+When you're developing code for your project, you should add the `dev-kit/` directory to your Matlab path.

 See `MatlabProjectTemplate/README.md` and other documents in the `MatlabProjectTemplate/` directory for more information and details.